maximilian-sprengholz/gi-west-east-ger/README.md

 ## License

 This project is licensed under the terms of the [MIT License](/LICENSE.md).
+Reproduced content from the published [article](https://doi.org/10.1093/ser/mwaa048) is subject to the copyright noted therein.

 ## Citation